-The requirements set forth on the following pages are the minimum for admission to enter a graduate program at Texas State.
+The requirements set forth on each individual program page (detailed both in the Graduate Catalog and The Graduate College website) are the minimum standards for admission to enter a graduate program at Texas State.
 Meeting these requirements does not necessarily ensure acceptance into a graduate program.
-Many programs have established admission standards more stringent than the minimum requirements.
-Some programs recommend that applicants arrange a personal interview with the appropriate graduate advisor.
-Since admission policies and requirements vary from program to program, prospective students should check the admission requirements per program on The Graduate College website at http://www.gradcollege.txstate.edu/Prospect_Students/Pgms_Apps.html.
+Some programs recommend that applicants arrange a personal interview with the appropriate graduate faculty.

-Students may submit an admission appeal to the graduate dean for a denial decision within three weeks of the date of the decision.
+Applicant may submit an admission appeal to the graduate dean for a denial decision within three weeks of the date of the decision.
 The written appeal should include additional supporting documentation.
-Admission appeals will be answered via email within three weeks of receipt of the student's appeal.
+Admission appeals will be answered via email within three weeks of receipt of the applicant's appeal.